 Let’s back up and do an introduction and talk about some important points about what tax debt is and how to best deal with it.
-Much of the introduction may not lend itself to a step-wise exploration, many of the principles tend to range throughout the process.
-This particular post may be supplemented or amended from time-to time.
+Tax debt considerations in Long Beach, California can be more critical than for states that have no state income tax, or in sates that have a reasonable state tax.
+The state sales tax in Long Beach, California is 10% and that just compounds the high state tax problem — less money is available to pay tax debt, due to state government.
+Much of this introduction may not lend itself to a step-wise exploration of all the elements of tax debt, however many of the principles tend to range throughout a process of resolution.
+This particular post may be supplemented or amended from time-to time, as conditions change.

 Tax Relief Companies – The Bad Rap —